adominic022/adominic022.github.io/_posts/2018-05-12-Acoustic-Signal-Processing.md

 excerpt_separator:  <!--more-->
 ---

-# Acoustic Signal Processing

-## Signal Processing: Introduction
+# Signal Processing: Introduction

 Signal processing refers to the acquisition, storage, display, and generation of signals – also to the extraction of information from signals and the re-encoding of information.
 As such, signal processing in some form is an essential element in the practice of all aspects of acoustics.
 Signal processing algorithms enable acousticians to separate signals from noise, to perform automatic speech recognition, or to compress information for more efficient storage or transmission.

 ### Acoustics?
 Digital?

 Acoustics, or Audio signal processing, is intentional alteration of audio signals, electronically represented as a digital/analog form that can later be processed as signals.
 Before digital technology came along, analog (read continuous) signals were commonly used, in things like radio broadcasting and such.

 However, as times changed, and computers/software more affordable, digital signals were preferred.
 Basic applications include: efficient storage, compression, transmission, enhancement.
-However, recent introduction of Neural Networks, Statistical Vector Machines, and Other statistical approaches have led to more interesting aspects of application.
+However, recent introduction of Neural Networks, Statistical Vector Machines, and other statistical approaches have led to more interesting aspects of application.
 Areas of music, speech, and environmental sounds have become the hottest topics to date.

 ## Applications